All Episodes

 It's not true.

-It matters because you know the truth is.
+It matters because you know what?

-Do you know what Koltan is?
+So the truth is do you know what Coltan is?

-Do you know what like talc is?
+Do you know what like Talc is?

 All those little mineral resources in our phones, makeup, lights, everything comes from Africa.